JoumanaLaude/joumanalaude/README.md

 ### Hi there 👋

-- 🌺 I’m currently working on revamping my personal portfolio!
+- 🌺 I've recently revamped my personal portfolio: https://joumana.netlify.app/
-For now, you can view the portfolio I made in 2020. :)
+- I'm currently working on publishing all my projects on the new site.

 <!--
 **JoumanaLaude/joumanalaude** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.